What is the greatest gift your father gave you?

-A father is a man who is not running “tough love like military” style.
+- A father is a man who is not running a “tough love like military” style.
 There’s no need for the sergeant or big, bad boss attitude problems.
 He shows love for kids.
 He doesn’t need to hide his emotions/affections.
 If more fathers do practice it, he will feel lighter, happier and more peaceful as a person.
-He does not have to looked tough to show his power.
+He does not have to look tough to show his power.

 What would you rather remember?
-You know your dad loves you because he always let you know that he loves you, or he does not love you because he’s never ever been a time he shows his love for you.
+You know your dad loves you because he always lets you know that he loves you, or he does not love you because he’s never ever been a time he shows his love for you.

 So if you are a man reading this right now, and you are wondering what valuable gift to give to your kids…

-Please give your greatest gift to your children that you have it in your possession.
+Please give your greatest gift to your children that you have in your possession.
 I hope you do have it.
 That is YOUR TRUE LOVE.
 Because it does not require so much effort from you to give.
 It’s naturally come from you.

 Most importantly, your bonding relationship between you and your children will last a lifetime.

 The ultimate wealthiest gift my Dad gave me was HIS TRUE LOVE.
-Looking back, I won’t trade that gift for all the dolls and new cloths I could get in this world.
+Looking back, I won’t trade that gift for all the dolls and new clothes I could get in this world.
 I’m blessed to have a father who loved me so much for who I am.

 You give it a try to give genuine love to your children, and they could love you back infinitely for your selflessly LOVE.